 Who Is Suitable For Eyelid Surgery?

 Both men and women who have excess skin or evidence of fat bags and sagging of the upper and/or lower eyelid are the best candidates for this type of surgery.
-Dr Wilcsek’s goal is to rejuvenate the eyelids whilst maintaining a natural appearance.
+A/Prof Wilcsek’s goal is to rejuvenate the eyelids whilst maintaining a natural appearance.
 Overzealous surgery can give patients an unnatural look and affect the eyelids’ ability to protect the eyes.

 What Does The Treatment Involve?

 Upper eyelid Blepharoplasty is performed through incisions or cuts made in the upper skin crease that forms when your eyes are open.
 The excess skin and fat are removed and the incision is stitched closed.
 Lower lid blepharoplasty is through an incision just below the lashes, or if only fat (no skin) is to be removed the surgery is performed through an incision on the inside or back of the eyelid.
 The amount of skin and fat that requires removal varies between patients.
-Dr Wilcsek will be able to determine this at the time of your consultation.
+A/Prof Wilcsek will be able to determine this at the time of your consultation.

 The operation usually takes 1-2 hours depending on the extent of each case and is performed under local anaesthetic with sedation at a day surgery facility.